EPCCed/cirrus-website/content/industry/index.md

 summary:
 ---

-With over twenty years in the High Performance Computing (HPC) sector, EPCC are committed to bringing the world of HPC to all industrial and commercial sectors.
+With over thirty years in the High Performance Computing (HPC) sector, EPCC are committed to bringing the world of HPC to all industrial and commercial sectors.
 With a range of initiatives, members of our team can work with commercial partners to help overcome any barriers they may have using HPC.

 We have a long history of working alongside academia, industrial and commercial partners on world leading HPC.
 Our research collaborations can take many forms and are funded through a variety of mechanisms that include the UK Research Councils, Scottish Enterprise and European Commission.